chambbj/foss4g-2017/PITCHME.md

 ### Removing Noise

-This tutorial is meant to walk through the use of and theory behind PDAL's `outlier` filter.
+This tutorial is meant to walk through the use of and theory behind one of PDAL's `outlier` filters.

-- Statistical Outlier Filter
-- Radius Outlier Filter

 +++